benhsampson/music-viz/devpost.md

 - Learning colour theory
 - Learning how to program and build LED products

-## What's next for MusicVis
+## What's next for **LuMelody**

-Currently MusicVis does this by preprocessing a musical piece but the hope in the future is that it would be able to perform this as close to realtime as possible and extrapolate to more sophisticated lighting systems.
+Currently **LuMelody** does this by preprocessing a musical piece but the hope in the future is that it would be able to perform this as close to realtime as possible and extrapolate to more sophisticated lighting systems.

 An additional function we would really like to develop would be the capabilities to integrate the user's live environment and mood to make appropriate musical choices on their behalf to enhance a user's experience.